Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/HOL/HOL-HDIBatchAnalysisAndPowerBI.md

 Prerequisites:

 - **Azure Storage Account**
-- **HDInsight Cluster: if you have not an Azure subscription, you can use the cluster provided by the speaker at https://CT16windows.azurehdinsight.net**
+- **HDInsight Cluster: if you have not an Azure subscription, you can use the cluster provided by the speaker at https://ct16win.azurehdinsight.net**
 - **Azure Storage Account: if you have not an Azure subscription, you can use the storage provided by the speaker at https://ct16.blob.core.windows.net/**

+If you want to create your own cluster, create a blob storage account, upload the input data file that you can find at **locaPath\BigData\HOL\data\data.csv**  in the *data* container of the storage account and create your HDInsight cluster.

 At the end of this lab you should have achieved: